ReeceGoding/Frustration-One-Year-With-R/README.md

     ##   NA
     ```

-    Pretty ugly, right?
-However, a close look at this output gives the
-    game away.
-When you try to give an atomic vector names, even if said
+    When you try to give an atomic vector names, even if said vector has
-    vector has dimensions, R will only try to name it
+    dimensions, R will only try to name it element-by-element.
+Data
-    element-by-element.
-This is ultimately why R makes the distinction
-    between names, colnames, and rownames, but the consequences are a
-    damn annoyance.
-There really shouldn’t be much of a distinction
-    between a named matrix and a data frame, but R forces you to use
-    them in different ways.
-On a very deep level, R just sees named
+    frames, on the other hand, make no distinction between names and
-    matrices as named atomic vectors that happen to have a second
+    colnames.
+R ultimately sees named matrices as named atomic vectors
+    that happen to have a second dimension.
+This means that you can
-    dimension.
+    subset them with both `["name"]` and `[, "name"]` and get different
+    results.

     ``` r
     a <- setNames(diag(3), LETTERS[1:3])